Pharaoh's Island: Israel

 Between 1975 and 1981, during Israeli occupation of the Sinai in the wake of the Six-Day War, Israeli archaeologists explored the island.
 Israeli archaeologists discovered some 1,500 textile fragments, some originating in India, Iran, and Iraq, as well as hundreds of items of basketry and cordage, carbon-dated to a period between the late 12th and the early 14th century.
 It is possible to interpret some of the material as evidence for commercial activity, maybe even between Egypt and the Crusader Kingdom of Jerusalem.

 Egypt

 After the return of the Sinai, there was clearance and restoration work done by Egypt in the early 1980s.
 As a result of over-restoration, the fortress has lost some of its authentic medieval look.

-Along with the fortress of El-Gendi Fortress, also on the Sinai Peninsula about halfway between Nekhel and Suez, the fortress on Pharaoh's Island was added onto the UNESCO World Heritage Tentative List on July 28, 2003, due to its purported universal cultural value.
+Along with the El-Gendi Fortress from the Sinai Peninsula, about halfway between Nekhel and Suez, the fortress on Pharaoh's Island was added onto the UNESCO World Heritage Tentative List on July 28, 2003, due to its purported universal cultural value.

 Because of its location near Jordan and Israel, the island and its coral reefs have become a popular sightseeing attraction among tourists based in Taba, Eilat, and Aqaba.